-ESD damage is usually caused by one of three events: direct electrostatic discharge to the device, electrostatic discharge from the device or field-induced discharges.
-Whether or not damage occurs to an ESD sensitive item (ESDS) by an ESD event is determined by the device's ability to dissipate the energy of the discharge or withstand the voltage levels involved.
+ESD damage is usually caused by one of three events: direct ESD to the device, ESD from the device, or field-induced discharges.
+Whether or not damage occurs to an ESD susceptible item (ESDS) by an ESD event is determined by the device's ability to dissipate the energy of the discharge or withstand the voltage levels involved.
 The level at which a device fails is known as the device's ESD sensitivity or ESD susceptibility.